A Working Theory

 My thesis is simple: we are surrounded by problems that are stuck not because they are technically hard, but because nobody is paying attention.

-This site exists to find those problems and explore what the new leverage of AI might do about them.
+This site exists to find those problems and explore what the new leverage might do about them.
+Some of what I find will be tractable for me.
+Some won't — but the investigation itself produces an artifact that might help someone better positioned.

-The secondary work—when opportunities emerge—is building something small.
-A tool that helps twenty people in a care home, or an interface that helps someone navigate bureaucracy.
+The secondary work — when opportunities emerge — is building something small.
+A tool that helps twenty people in a care home.
+An interface that helps someone navigate bureaucracy.
+Elderly people in my town who are underserved by existing systems.
 These are the "nobody can be bothered" problems: the technology is trivial, the need is real, but there's no prestige and no profit, so nobody does it.
-I haven't built any of these yet.
-But I intend to.

 I might be wrong about which problems are tractable.
 But I'd rather be wrong while trying than right while watching.